 Commissioner Brill focuses on the need to improve consumer protection in the financial services arena.
 She advocates improving regulations and enforcement involving credit reporting, debt collection and in other financial areas.
 She is particularly interested in combatting frauds targeting consumers caught up in the economic downturn.
 She strongly supports increased cooperation among the FTC, the CFPB, and the States as they implement the provisions of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.

-Commissioner Brill has received numerous national awards for her work, including the International Association of Privacy Professionals Privacy Leader of the Year Award, and the New York University School of Law Alumna of the Year Award, was named one of eight " Government Stars” among the “2015 Attorneys Who Matter", and was recently elected to the American Law Institute.
+Commissioner Brill has received numerous national awards for her work.
+In addition to the 2014 Privacy Professionals Privacy Leader of the Year Award, she also received the New York University School of Law Alumna of the Year Award, was named one of eight " Government Stars” among the “2015 Attorneys Who Matter", and was recently elected to the American Law Institute.